Apoorva-lokhande/DevSecOps-Internship/docs/Problem-statements.md

 7. Perform dynamic analysis by using suitable DAST tools on DVNA and generate a report.
 8. Generate Software Bill of Materials of DVNA for all its dependencies.
 9. Perform Source Code Quality Analysis for linting errors to improve code quality and generate quality report.
+10. Create a complete pipeline structure combining all the segments together.
-10. Do extensive documentation in markdown and deploy it as a MkDocs website.
+11. Do extensive documentation in markdown and deploy it as a MkDocs website.